The IUP Career and Professional Development Center staff are committed to helping students and alumni with visible and non-visible

 disabilities find gainful and satisfying employment.
 The list of resources below was compiled to assist students and alumni with their job search.

-Please contact our office at 724-357-2235 or email@example.com if you have any questions or wish to schedule an appointment with one of our career coaches.
+Please contact our office at 724-357-2235 or email@example.com if you have any questions or wish to schedule an appointment with one of our career consultants.

 Workforce Recruitment Program - WRP connects undergraduate, graduate students, and recent graduates with disabilities who are interested in paid internships and full-time opportunities to private sector employers and